 - For other major currencies, the interbank rate is applied and a mark-up of 0.5% to 1% is applied during the weekend.

-The Premium account costs £6.99 per month.
-On top of this charge, customers pay 2% of the value of ATM withdrawals above the £400 monthly limit.
+The Premium and metal accounts costs £6.99 or £12.99 per month.
+On top of this charge, customers pay 2% of the value of ATM withdrawals above the £400 or £600 monthly limit.
 Weekend foreign exchange charges also apply.

 Meanwhile, for business account holders the charging structure is slightly more complicated.
 For further information, you can check out the full list of fees on Revolut's website.

 So how does Revolut make money?

 Given that Revolut’s app and website is littered with the phrase ‘fee-free’, you may be wondering how the company makes money.
 Premium account and business account fees appear to account for a significant portion of Revolut’s income.
 The company also collects a nominal fee from a merchant every time a customer spends money using their Revolut card.